ytmytm/c128-u3-replacement/README.md

 ### PCB

 [kicad/plots](kicad/plots) folder contains Gerber files for manufacturing a **PCB that will fit C128DCR and not collide with the power supply**.
 It will **not** fit properly into C128D.

+For a PCB that will fit in C128D look into [kicad-c128d/plots](kicad-c128d/plots)

 ## Installation